Running Injury Prevention: How Massage Therapy Keeps Toronto Runners Strong

 - Maintenance sessions to address ongoing muscle imbalances

-- Competition preparation for runners training for Toronto Marathon or other local races
+- Competition preparation for runners training for the Toronto Marathon, Scotiabank Toronto Waterfront Marathon, or other local races

 Trigger Point Therapy